-Autumn is looking fabulous at Wildwood as the large collection of maples and other deciduous trees reach full colour in late April and May.
+Spring is looking fabulous at Wildwood as the large collection of blossom trees, magnolias, camellias, bulbs and perennials begin to flower.
+The show continues from late August right through spring.
 Keep up to date with what's happening at Wildwood garden by following us on Facebook.

 For regular seasonal news from Wildwood join the mailing list by sending your email address to newsletter..
 In the latest newsletter we look at what's coming up in the garden.
 Here's a link to a recent

 We are also thrilled that the garden has made the cover of a recent issue of Our Garden magazine, which is the quarterly journal of The Garden Clubs of Australia.
 We also featured in House & Garden and Australian Country and now find ourselves in a book about country gardens (see the story among our news items).

 Below is shown Camellia reticulata 'Ellie's Girl' which is just one of the lovely camellias in this mountain garden that herald the beginning of the garden's spring floral show and will feature in the annual camellia show held over two weekends each August (see Events for dates).

 The Blue Mountains Botanic Garden at Mount Tomah has reached its 30th birthday and is celebrating with lots of events through spring.

 Wildwood's first Salvia Show was a big success with lots of visitors.

 Autumn has arrived at Wildwood turning all the deciduous trees red, orange and yellow.

 The weeping cherries, which are a feature of Wildwood in spring, will soon be in full bloom.